Jamcha123/encrypt.js/README.md

 3. base64
 4. base64url

-any other arguments will just return buffer.
+Any other arguments will just return buffer.
+There is no decryption since you can't decrypted Hashes